techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

   - [ ] The installation needs to be done automated. https://learn.microsoft.com/en-us/training/modules/automate-virtual-machine-software-installation-configuration/
   - [ ] Webserver is for low density traffic with some times peakmoments.
 I use VM's for this, because they scale better.
 They are, however, a bit more costly and require some maintenance.
-        08-06-2023 After some research I am going to use Azure Appservices for this.
-Selecting the option Web App + Database. https://dzone.com/articles/microsoft-azure-app-service-cloud-services-or-vms
+        08-06-2023 After some research I am going to use Azure WebAppservices for this.
+Selecting the option Web App + Database.
+Easy to use, scalable. https://dzone.com/articles/microsoft-azure-app-service-cloud-services-or-vms
   - [ ] The VM's needs encryption.
 We can do this via the disk settings.
 The key for the encryption will be stored in the Key-Vault.
   - [x] Azure SQL database will be added to store data.